2

 • 1

 Unfortunately, adequate tends to convey the connotation of "barely adequate" in colloquial speech.
-Jul 11, 2014 at 16:09
+Commented Jul 11, 2014 at 16:09

 • @outis nihil: Depends on the context.
 I gave an example related to softwares also.